Advaita1/acc-quali-automator/README.md

 ACC Quali Automator expects that your sheet has a header row with five columns:

-#, DRIVER NAME, CAR, NUMBER, LAP TIME
+#, DRIVER NAME, CAR, NUMBER, LAP TIME, ID

 The cells under # must be formatted as =ROW() - 1